briochemc/JuliaProPlotExamples/README.md

 # Julia ProPlot Examples

-Here you will find some (most?) of the [ProPlot](https://proplot.readthedocs.io/en/latest/index.html) examples from the documentation, but translated to Julia using [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) and [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl).
+Here you will find some (most?) of the [ProPlot](https://proplot.readthedocs.io/en/latest/index.html) examples from the documentation, but translated to Julia using [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).

 Note you must install ProPlot first.
 (And probably some other things.)